Beyonce Stuns In Bohemian Beach Cover-Up While Cradling Rumi In The Hamptons

 “She’s so hot n pretty,” another social media user wrote.

-Most fans, however, could not help but notice the uncanny similarities between Rumi and her big sister Blue Ivy, discussing the siblings’ features and nearly-identical looks.
-Fans also pointed out the similarities between Rumi and her dad Jay-Z, saying how much the little one looked like her father.
+Most fans could not help but notice the uncanny similarities between Rumi and her big sister, Blue Ivy, discussing the siblings’ features and nearly-identical looks.
+Fans also pointed out the similarities between Rumi and her dad, Jay-Z, saying how much the little one looked like her father.

 “Rumi & Blue are twins,” one fan noted.

 “Oh look Bey carrying little Blue Ivy,” another fan joked, hinting at the strong resemblance between the girls.
-Several other social media users have made similar claims.
+Several other social media users made similar claims.

-Both Blue and Rumi made cameo appearances in Beyonce’s stunning music video for “Brown Skin Girl” as part of her Black is King visual album.
+Both Blue and Rumi made cameo appearances in Beyonce’s stunning music video for “Brown Skin Girl,” as part of her Black is King visual album.
 Shortly before the Carters touched down in the Hamptons for their summer getaway, Beyonce kicked off the hype around the film with the release of the song, “Black Parade” on her website and social media accounts.

-The song, co-written by husband Jay, was inspired by the recent death of George Floyd and was released on June 19, otherwise known as “Juneteenth,” or the holiday commemorating the day slavery ended in the U.S. back in 1865.
+The song, co-written by her husband, was inspired by the recent death of George Floyd and was released on June 19, otherwise known as Juneteenth, or the holiday commemorating the day slavery ended in the U.S. in 1865.